How we helped

 The Northwest Museum of Arts & Culture (The MAC) is a long-time Klündt Hosmer client.
 We designed two generations of their brand identities, created brochures, developed exhibits, crafted marketing campaigns, and even helped bring a world-renowned exhibition to the museum.

-COVID-19 pandemic and social distancing requirements made it difficult to visit or attend MAC events in person, but the museum's new website keeps visitors and supporters safely connected to this wonderful Spokane artistic and cultural resource.
+The COVID-19 pandemic and Washington state social distancing requirements made it difficult to visit or attend MAC events in person, but the museum’s new website keeps visitors and supporters safely connected to this wonderful Spokane artistic and cultural resource.